With the Nationals locked out, a glimpse of what’s to come in Florida

 That’s Washington’s general plan for now, a common one around the majors: Get to work.
 Get eyes on intriguing young players.
 Integrate fresh approaches and the many external hires they made this offseason.
 Then hope the lockout ends soon.

 On Wednesday, House listened carefully to Coco Crisp, the new base running and outfield coordinator, teaching leads.
 House told José Alguacil, the new infield coordinator, what he wants to fine-tune as a shortstop.
-His development will be critical to a rebuild that began in July, when the Nationals traded eight veterans for 12 unproven players, a group of whom — Jordy Barley, Seth Shuman, Richard Guasch, Drew Millas, Aldo Ramirez — are at early camp.
+His development will be critical to a rebuild that began in July, when the Nationals traded eight veterans for 12 unproven players, a number of whom — Jordy Barley, Seth Shuman, Richard Guasch, Drew Millas, Aldo Ramirez — are at early camp.

 The Nationals, or at least this portion of them, should be busy while the wait stretches on.